khan-s-code/HackThis-2020-Data/README.md

-# HackThis-2020-Data
+# HackThis-2020-Data project
-Probability of people passing or failing online
+## Probability of people passing or failing online
 Most governments around the world have temporarily closed educational institutions to contain the spread of the COVID-19 pandemic.
 Globally most schools are going online right now, but this has fastened up the system to go online.
 Online college courses are a rapidly expanding feature of higher education.